 10. Free education for all children in government schools.
 Abolition of children’s factory labor in its present form.
 Combination of education with industrial production, etc. etc.

 Government schools, which are designed to suppress critical thinking in order to create subservient wage slaves, must be reformed.
 Zero tolerance policies should be opposed.
 Self-defense must not be punished or we will raise a nation of cowards.
 Teachers unions must be broken.
 Promote home schooling and vouchers.
 Eventually we should eliminate the Department of Education.

 To those who read and act,

-I will never be able to adequately express my admiration and love for those of you who would stand up in our national hour of need, and join in what the SDL is doing.
+I will never be able to adequately express my admiration and love for those of you who would stand up in our national hour of need, and join in what the LPF is doing.